 - NSMSSC reserves the right to ask for the return of the skates at any time for short duration club activities such as Open Houses or Outreach Clinics.

-- The rental fee is $75 for the season (September-March).
+- The rental fee is $75 for the season (December-March).
 The rental fee includes hard guards, which must be worn whenever walking off-ice, and soft guards (soakers) which are used for transportation and storage.

 - All skates guards and soakers must be returned at the end of the season (by April 15) for inventory purposes.
 At that time they should be clean, sharpened and contain proper laces.